camaraproject/QualityOnDemand/README.md

 # QualityOnDemand

-Repository to describe, develop, document and test the QualityOnDemand APIs Incubating API Repository to evolve and maintain the definitions and documentation of QualityOnDemand Service API(s) within the Sub Project [Quality On Demand](https://lf-camaraproject.atlassian.net/wiki/x/hAClB)
+Incubating API Repository to evolve and maintain the definitions and documentation of QualityOnDemand Service API(s) within the Sub Project [Quality On Demand](https://lf-camaraproject.atlassian.net/wiki/x/hAClB)

 ## Scope